wireshark/wireshark/.gitlab/issue_templates/Bug.md

 (Summarize the bug encountered concisely)

+## AI assistance

+(If AI tools helped find or draft this report, mention which one and confirm the steps were verified by you.
+Human verification is required for effective triage.)

 ## Sample capture file

 (For non-trivial issues a capture file is essential to reproduce and fix the bug.